You need to see DPS gear in action. Get a live demo with our engineers.

-An RTU can monitor multiple devices and relay important status information to a master or person responsible to fix any issue.
+Perhaps the most important device for remote alarm monitoring and control is the general-purpose remote telemetry unit (RTU).
+An RTU can monitor network performance, manage multiple devices, and send important status information to a master or person responsible to fix any issue.
 It can be used alone to monitor a single site or joined to a manager or master station if your network has multiple sites with multiple RTUs.

 A manager, or master, is another very important SNMP device, but it is not always needed.
 When a company needs to monitor a lot of remote sites, they may use a manager.
 It joins all the RTUs and equipment they monitor into one, easy to monitor, streamlined platform.
 This allows the company to monitor a large amount of gear remotely from one central office.

 A multi-protocol master alarm system can join SNMP devices with other devices to present a common interface.
 All the events appear on a single management and control interface.
-This gets rid of the complexity of a lot of screens, additional operators and training.
+This gets rid of the complexity of a lot of screens, additional operators, and training.
 This can have significant cost advantages for your company.

-The SNMP protocol is quite simple in its design and gives manufactures a lot of latitude in adding SNMP on their units.
+The SNMP protocol is quite simple in its design and gives manufacturers a lot of latitude in adding SNMP on their units.
 This can be challenging for integration because each SNMP device can have large differences from other manufacturers devices with respect to its SNMP profile.

+There are two main types of messages that an SNMP device can report.
 A manager can issue a "GET" request to an RTU (also sometimes called an SNMP agent).
 A "GET" message asks the RTU to report a value back to the manager so that it can access the status of a site or piece of gear.
 There are several types of these messages; "GET", "GET-NEXT" and "GET-RESPONSE".